Disney, ESPN Strike UFC TV and Streaming Deal

 Exclusive live UFC content will appear on ESPN+ and ESPN's TV, social and digital platforms.

-The Walt Disney Company and UFC have reached their first-ever multi-year deal to offer exclusive live UFC Fight Night events to ESPN+, starting in January 2019.
+The Walt Disney Company and UFC have reached their first-ever multiyear deal to offer exclusive live UFC Fight Night events to ESPN+, starting January 2019.

 The companies on Tuesday unveiled their exclusive distribution pact that will see live UFC content also appear on ESPN’s TV, social and digital platforms, in English and Spanish.
 In all, 15 live UFC events will stream only on ESPN+, the Disney-owned sports giant's redesigned app to serve as the home for a new sports streaming service.
 The offering, one of two planned over-the-top products currently being developed within Disney, is ESPN's answer to the growing audience for streaming content and a declining base of subscribers to its linear television offerings.